 Does disagreeing with someone automatically cancel a relationship?

-Over the last year, the world has seen a spotlight on some of the most unresolved conflicts humanity has faced.
+Over recent years, the world has seen a spotlight on some of the most unresolved conflicts humanity has faced.
 Racism, conflict over land, freedom of speech, religion and even over whose ‘truth’ is actually true.
 These issues are deeply rooted in generations of unresolved conflict and so many people have strongly held views on what is the right and the wrong response to these issues.

 As an onlooker, it can be hard to know how to process situations like this, especially if you are being asked to take a side.